 The percentages underscore the central role played by judges and the legal system in ensuring that immigration decisions are correctly made.
 They refer to the proportion of cases in which a determination was made, either after an oral hearing or on the papers.
 There were over 45,000 cases decided in 2018/19.

-Today’s figures, published by the Ministry of Justice, also show an increase in the number of appeals lodged in the first place.
-There were almost 15,000 case receipts in those three months, compared to 12,300 in the same period last year and 9,700 in the previous quarter.
-That is still a historically low figure when looking over the course of the whole decade, though.
+Today’s figures, published by the Ministry of Justice, also show an continuing decline in the number of appeals lodged in the first place.
+There were around 44,000 case receipts in 2018/19, compared to 92,000 in 2014/15 and 146,000 in 2010/11.

 The average immigration appeal now takes 40 weeks to be decided, MoJ statisticians said.
 It used to take a year.